Current fluctuations in nonequilibrium open quantum systems beyond weak coupling: a reaction coordinate approach: Model

-The above master equation is derived within the Born-Markov approximation, which imposes that the residual bath relaxes much faster than the extended system relaxation timescale ($\tau_{\rm ES}\sim \gamma$).
-This approximation, like our use of a local GKSL equation, assumes an approximately flat spectral function $S(\omega)n_B(\omega)$ around the relevant transition frequencies of the system.
-In our case, this is justified so long as $\Omega,\lambda,\tau_{q,c} \ll \tau_{\rm B'}^{-1} \sim T$.
+The above master equation is derived within the Born-Markov approximation, which imposes that the residual bath relaxes much faster than the extended system relaxation timescale ($\tau_{\rm ES}\sim \gamma^{-1}$).
+This approximation, like our use of a local GKSL equation, assumes an approximately flat spectral function ${S_{\rm RC}(\omega)n_{\rm B}(\omega)}$ around the relevant transition frequencies of the system.
+In our case, this is justified so long as $\Omega,\lambda,\Delta_{q,c} \ll \omega_d, T$ and $n_{\rm B}\lesssim 1$.
 Furthermore, validity of the Born approximation is limited to weak coupling between the extended system and environment, requiring the coupling constants $f_k$ to be weak.
 This assumption is also crucial for the validity of the RWA above.
 Although the Ohmic residual spectral density in Eq.~\eqref{eq:spec-ohmic-rc} implies that $f_k$ can become unboundedly large for large $\omega_k$, this assumption is justified since we coarse-grain over times much longer than the bath correlation time, so that these high-frequency contributions average out to zero.

 From here on, we refer to Eq.~(\ref{eq:RC-LME-driv-qbit}) as reaction coordinate Lindblad master equation (RC-LME).
-In the long-time limit, the extended system dynamics governed by the RC-LME evolves towards a time-independent state, referred to as the nonequilibrium steady-state (NESS).
-The NESS, denoted by $\rho_{\rm ss}$, satisfies,
+In the long-time limit, the extended system dynamics governed by the RC-LME evolves towards a time-independent state, referred to as the nonequilibrium steady state (NESS).
+The NESS, denoted by $\rho_{\rm ss}$, satisfies